-The Organisers of the first High Country Poets Competition, and the Proprietors of O'Mara's Hotel, Stanthorpe, would like to thank all the members and friends of the Australian Bush Poets Association, who gave their support to this inaugural event. are There obviously improvements that can be made on the first time around, but on the whole, we received encouraging comments and were thrilled to see so many ABPA members and friends there.
+The Organisers of the first High Country Poets Competition, and the Proprietors of O'Mara's Hotel, Stanthorpe, would like to thank all the members and friends of the Australian Bush Poets Association, who gave their support to this inaugural event.
+There obviously improvements that can be made on the first time around, but on the whole, we received very thrilled to see so many ABPA members and friends there.